House GOP committee chairs selection delayed amid McCarthy opposition

 Hoping to replace Smith on the Budget panel are Reps.
 Buddy Carter (Ga.) and Jodey Arrington (Texas).

-The Steering Committee on Wednesday granted Rep. Virginia Foxx (N.C.) a waiver to House GOP rules limiting chairmanship and ranking members to three terms, allowing her to seek another term as top Republican on the House Education and Labor Committee.
+On Wednesday, the Steering Committee granted Rep. Virginia Foxx (N.C.) a waiver to House GOP rules limiting chairmanship and ranking members to three terms, allowing her to seek another term as top Republican on the House Education and Labor Committee.
 But Rep. Tim Walberg (Mich.) is challenging her for the slot on the panel, Bloomberg reported.

 Reps.
-Dan Crenshaw (R-Texas) and Mark Green (R-Tenn.) are running to chair the Homeland Security Committee.
+Dan Crenshaw (Texas) and Mark Green (Tenn.) are running to chair the Homeland Security Committee.

 “Things are looking good.
 I’ve just got to make my presentation, whenever that is.
 A lot of unknowns at the moment,” Crenshaw said.